-On August 14, 2018, for the first year, SETELIA was rewarded by ECOVADIS for its commitments and results in the Corporate Social Responsibility (CSR) management system.
+In 2022, for the 4th consecutive year , SETELIA was rewarded by ECOVADIS for its commitments and results in the Corporate Social Responsibility (CSR) management system.

 This result places SETELIA among the top 5% of global companies rated by EcoVadis for the quality of its CSR management systems.